 "Quite!" said Lady Franks.
-"I think it is a very great
+"I think it is a very great honour to have got it.
+The king was most gracious, too Now the other.
+That goes beside it the Italian "

 Sir William stood there undergoing the operation of the pinning-on.
 The Italian star being somewhat smaller than the British, there was a slight question as to where exactly it should be placed.
 However, Arthur decided it: and the old man stood before the company with his two stars on his breast.